shorebirdtech/handbook/onboarding.md

 will include instructions on how to set up your Rippling account and thus begin the digital parts of the onboarding process.
 * A laptop should have been delivered to your home address already.
-* A corporate credit card will be delivered later this week if you need any other equipment.

 Our customers are primarily on Windows and targeting Android devices.
 You should have access to a Windows device, even if it's not your primary device.